Hungarian Scout Association in Slovakia: History

 In Upper Hungary (mostly the territory of present-day Slovakia), the first Scout group was formed in Komárom/Komárno in 1913, the members of which already participated in one of the first major events of Hungarian Scouting, the raft tour on the River Vág (Vág, Vah).
 After the Treaty of Trianon, the Hungarian Scout groups that found themselves in Czechoslovakia were hard run.
-Czechoslovakian authorities did not allow the formation of their own Hungarian Scout association.
-After 1926, they were allowed to be members of the Czechoslovakian Scout Association.
+Czechoslovak authorities did not allow the formation of their own Hungarian Scout association.
+After 1926, they were allowed to be members of the Czechoslovak Scout Association.
 This arrangement did not support them, but their functioning was legalized.

 The teams operated within the framework of the Hungarian Scout Association on the territories re-attached to Hungary by the First Vienna Award.

 On March 11, 1990, the Hungarian Scout Association in Slovakia was formed, and was officially approved by the Slovak Ministry of the Interior on April 6, 1990.